GM Vehicles Lemon Law Attorney

 Implied Warranty

 The concept of an implied warranty means that a vehicle must be fit for its intended purpose.
 A prime example would be inadequate brakes.
-Even if the actual warranty doesn’t expressly mention the brakes, this is still something that any reasonable person would expect to work properly when they purchase a car.
+Even if the actual warranty does not expressly mention the brakes, this is still something that any reasonable person would expect to work properly when they purchase a car.

 Every state’s laws are a little bit different, so I can give more specific advice once I know more about the details of your case.
 However, these two concepts are a good starting point for understanding your protections within our legal system.